Personal - Phil's Story - - - -

 My initial approach to midlife adjustment included connecting with my Lithuanian roots.
 I became very active as president of the Lithuanian Society of Edmonton and involved as Lithuania, the homeland of my Dad, redeclared independence 11 March 1990.

-From 1995 to 1997 I studied with my friend Algimantas to improve my Lithuanian grammar/vocabulary, visited my ten paternal cousins in Lithuania, and put together a family tree.
+From 1995 to 1997 I studied with my friend from Algimantas to improve my Lithuanian grammar/vocabulary, visited my ten paternal cousins in Lithuania, and put together a family tree.
 Opportunities to post to an online Lithuanian discussion group, review No Salutes for Your Surrender, a novel about Lithuania written by Antanas of Edmonton kept me busy.
-I still connect to our Lithuanian Society of Edmonton and listen to Lithuanian radio.
+I still connect to our Lithuanian Society of Edmonton and add to Klemka Family History Website.

 I started the practice of Qigong in 1996 and continue to appreciate the benefits of meditation.
-I revisit the 15 Companion Films to 8th Habit by Stephen Covey to maintain the benefits.
 Contact with Friends of Bill and Fellowship or just listening to Bob Dylan or playing online chess also gives me serenity.

 January 2002 marked the awakening of my passion for stage acting.
 What a joy it was for me to be amongst non-judgemental, supportive individuals in a criticism-free environment!
 Read all about my ongoing adventure at my Acting Biography.

 February 2004 marked my departure from family medicine and teaching so that I could focus on my interest in psychotherapy.
-I currently provide services at Suite 302, 575 - 100 Street SW, Edmonton by appointment (please telephone 780-430-8784).
+I provided services at Suite 3B13 at Edmonton General Continuing Care Centre on Jasper Avenue until 2019 when I relocated to Suite 302, 575 - 100 Street SW, Edmonton until retirement December 31, 2025.
 Time with family, fellowship, traveling, and acting continues to enrich my life.

 In May 2010, I fractured my left radius (bicycle mishap) and performed Master of Ceremonies duties at the Wedding of James and Julie.